Crystalis Crystal Dictionary

 grounded softness.
 Smoky quartz prevents the pair from feeling overly diffuse.
 Placement: Carry the smoky piece low in a pocket and the pink quartz higher on the body.
 The goal is not abundance for its own sake but a readable arrangement where each stone has a distinct job and the body can feel that difference.

-How Lithium Quartz Rose is used
+How to keep Lithium Quartz Rose in good condition

 Authenticity